Monday, February 28, 2011

 There are two things that I don't like about winter in Pennsylvania : the snow ( and ice), and how early it gets dark.
 By the time I get home from work, the last thing I feel like doing is cooking because I am cold, tired, and prefer to find refuge hiding under one of my warm fluffy down quilts than starting dinner.

-I do enjoy a good dinner, so for me, there is nothing better than using my crockpot in the winter.
+I do enjoy a good dinner, so for me, there is nothing better than using my crockpot .

 Imagine walking into the house hungry for dinner, and finding that dinner is ready for you.

-After a days work, I love opening the front door, walking into the kitchen, going directly to my crock pot, lifting the lid , peering inside, and marveling at how smart I was to think of using my crock pot.
+After a days work, I love opening the front door, walking into the kitchen, and marveling at how smart I was to think of using my crock pot.

 In the morning, before I leave for the day, I rinse the beans, place them in my crock pot with 3 large carrots ( cut in half), 2 T of dry ground ginger ( fresh doesn't work) , a few shakes of Trader Joe's 21( no salt) Salute, and enough water to cover the beans( about 6 cups), put the temperature setting on low ,and leave for work.